 Now: The tower is home to several hundred people, most of whom are elderly or have disabilities.
 Arizona State University has also moved into the ground floor offering a clinic to residents.

 Then: Constructed in 1932, The Professional Building is an Art Deco office tower that originally housed the Maricopa County Medical Society and Valley Bank and Trust Company (later known as Valley National Bank of Arizona).
 A large rotating Valley National Bank sign was added to the top of the tower in 1958, and is prominently featured in the opening sequence of Alfred Hitchcock’s 1960 film Psycho.

-Now: After sitting vacant for years, the building was renovated from 2014–2015 and opened as the Hilton Garden Inn Phoenix Downtown in December 2015.
-Nook Kitchen restaurant now occupies part of the ground floor space.
+Now: After sitting vacant for years, the building was renovated from 2014 to 2015 and opened as the Hilton Garden Inn Phoenix Downtown in December 2015.
 The rooftop was converted into Floor 13 Bar, boasting stunning views of Downtown Phoenix.

 Then: Built in 1929, the Orpheum Theatre hosted theatre, plays, movies and vaudeville and was the cultural center of Phoenix at the time.

 Now: In 1984, the City of Phoenix purchased this historic theater after it fell into disrepair, beginning a 12-year restoration project.
 Today, the theatre is still used for many cultural events and performances.